 Girl 43 was written ahead of its time.
 Before its publication, little was known about the events described in the book.
 The author was terrified of being laughed at and scorned for daring to write it.
 She believed there would be repercussions if it was published, and that she might be taken to court by former staff at the Home for lying.
 She worried the girls she had known there would be angry.
 The spell of fear Parramatta Girls’ Home cast when she was incarcerated had remained with her all those years.
 Parramatta girls?
 They’re all sluts.
 They deserve to be locked up and punished.
 But no one knew what was really going on behind the high stone walls.
-And she was right: no one cared.
-The general opinion was that Parramatta girls, and anyone else in a youth detention centre, deserved to get what was coming to them.
+And no one cared.
+The general opinion was that Parramatta girls deserved to get what was coming to them.

 The Home was closed in 1973.
 At that time there were more than 800 children’s homes in Australia.
 An astonishingly high number for such a young country with a small population.

 Parramatta and its sister home, the Hay Institution for Girls, were the most notorious institutions for young girls.
 Not for the violence that went undetected in the homes, but for the reputation they had as places where “bad girls” were sent.